bisscuitt/scramd/README.md

-# Scramd - Synchronous Channel Relay and Mailer Daemon
+# Scramd - Synchronous Concurrent Relay and Mailer Daemon

-A Simple MTA for forwarding mail without the need for managing a mail queue.
+A Simple MTA for forwarding mail that uses synchronous channels to relay mail in realtime.

 ## Features:
  * Simple configuration in a single file